Simonoob/Etch-a-Sketch/README.md

 # Etch-aSketch
-A samll project to practice dom manipulation and CSS properties.
+A samll desktop project to practice DOM manipulation and CSS properties.
 Involves heavy interaction between Javascript and the Html document as well as the CSS stylesheet.

 Technologies used:
 -HTML
 -CSS
 -Sass
 -Javascript
+-Git
+-Github Pages

 Focus areas:
--Dom manipulation
+-DOM manipulation
 -User input
 -CSS Grid
 -Flexbox